 (a) Employment Applications Generally

-A person (the “Applicant”) seeking Court approval of the employment of a professional person (the “Professional”) under 11 U.S.C. §§327, 1103(a), or 1114 shall file an application and a supporting affidavit or verified statement of the professional complying with Fed.R.Bankr.P.
+A person (the “Applicant”) seeking Court approval of the employment of a Professional shall file an application and a supporting affidavit or verified statement of the Professional that complies with Fed.R.Bankr.P.
 2014 (an “Employment Application”) and submit a proposed order.
 The Employment Application shall state the proposed terms of employment.
 If employment is at an hourly rate, the proposed hourly rates of all Professionals who will work on the case shall be provided.
 If employment is on a contingent fee basis, the percentages and triggering events shall be disclosed.
 After discovering any additional material information relating to the employment, the Applicant and Professional shall file and serve a supplemental affidavit disclosing the additional information.

 (1) Time to File

-An Employment Application for the Debtor’s counsel in a Chapter 11 case shall be filed within 14 days after the commencement of the case.
+An Employment Application for the Debtor’s counsel in a Chapter 11 and 12 case shall be filed within 14 days after the commencement or conversion of the case to Chapter 11 or 12.

 (2) Service of Notice and Hearing